 Cats become a part of the family…some even get to the point where they take on human habits.
 Cat behavior will frequently alter to mirror both the good and the bad behaviors of their humans.
 Personality has some affect on cat behavior, but studies have shown a high influence of human behavior upon cats.

 It’s no secret that cats are highly intelligent creatures.
 They know when naptime is; when mealtime is; and where you keep the treats.
 Cats are great observers, that’s how they learn how to open a cabinet door that has been improperly closed by us!
 They also know where their respective feeding and toileting areas are and use them wisely…and on schedule!

-After all, cats have adapted their behavior to practically mimic that of their humans.
+Cats adapt their behavior to mimic their humans.
 When you eat, your cat eats.
 When you sleep, your cat sleeps.
 In fact, some studies have shown that some cats mimic their owners’ eating behaviors to the point wherein if the owner is obese, well….guess what?
 So is the cat!

 And, if you keep the litter box in your bathroom, it should come as no surprise that when you are in there “taking care of your business,” your cat might come in at the same time to do the same.
 Cats will often mirror what you do!

 Is Your Cat Training You?